 One of my readers recently inquired about a recipe for bread bowls.
 I took the challenge.

 My first attempt involved upside-down ceramic soup bowls covered with rolled-out bread dough.
 The result was a gorgeous-looking bread bowl.
-Unfortunately, it wasn’t all that great to eat because the soup couldn’t soak into the sides.
+Unfortunately, it wasn’t all that great because the soup couldn’t soak into the sides.

 The next attempt went much better.
 It involved my Really Crusty Rolls recipe.
 I divided the dough into four portions and formed each piece into a ball.
 You can see my rolling technique illustrated in the video below.
 Finally, the rolls are glazed and baked.